TITLES AND

 "The Tree House" (02/05/56):

 Jeff and Porky quarrel after Pokey starts howling at the moon during their first campout in their new treehouse, and Jeff throws his best friend out.
-When Jeff comes back to the treehouse, he finds it a shambles and blames Porky, who vowed revenge.
+When Jeff returns to the treehouse, he finds it a shambles and blames Porky, who vowed revenge.
 Brockway: Paul Maxey.

 "The Visitor" (02/12/56):

-The Millers welcome Haru, a Japanese exchange student, only to run into bigotry from the neighbors, especially the fathers of two boys whom Haru fought with after they attacked him.
-Haru Yamaguchi: Warren Nagata.
-(The two fathers and two boys are uncredited.)
+The Millers welcome Haru, a Japanese exchange student, only to run into bigotry from the neighbors, especially the fathers of Howie and Bert, two boys whom Haru used ju-jitsu on after they pelted him with stones using slingshots.
+In retaliation, the two men try to set the barn on fire.
+Clay: Richard Garland.
+Haru Yamaguchi: Warren agata.
+Bert's Father: Charles Tannen.(Agnes Witherspoon [the farm inspector], Bert and Howie, and Howie's father Art are uncredited.)

 "The Raft" (02/19/56):